LA's Promise: Manual Arts High School

 Manual Arts High School opened in 1909 and joined LA's Promise in 2009.
 The current principal is Erica Thomas-Minor.
 There are 3,577 students enrolled in grades 9th-12th.
 Student demographics are 82% Latino and 18% African American.
 In November 2011, American pop group The Black Eyed Peas surprised 35 Manual Arts students involved in the Robo-Skunk team as they were listening to a presentation by Ubisoft explaining the makings of their new video game The Black Eyed Peas Experience.
 The surprise visit by Fergie, Taboo, and apl.de.ap was a result of a collaboration between Manual Arts High School, LA's Promise and FIRST– an organization devoted to inspiring young people to be science and technology leaders.
 Led by Manual Arts teacher, Mr. John Santos, the Robo–Skunk team is composed of Manual Arts High School students that are members of the Imaging, Sciences, and Technology Academy (ISTA) and the Math Engineering and Science Achievement (MESA) Program.

 John Muir Middle School

 John Muir Middle School opened in 1922 and joined LA's Promise in 2011.
 The current principal is Aminika Readeux.
 There are 1,818 students enrolled in grades 6th-8th.
 Student demographics are 76% Latino and 23% African American.
 In December 2011, John Muir Middle School hosted AEG's (Anschutz Entertainment Group) Season of Giving Day of Service in conjunction with City Year and LA's Promise.
 Over 100 volunteers and staff helped beautify the campus of John Muir Middle School by painting murals in the gymnasium, dance studio, hallways and exterior walls.

-Online Directory and Partner Organizations

-LA's Promise connects students and families in the LA's Promise Neighborhood to resources which range from tutoring, health screenings, legal services and employment support through their Online Directory.
-Some noted partners LA's Promise has collaborated with are American Heart Association, Amgen-Bruce Wallace Biotech Program, Bresee Foundation, Brotherhood Crusade, California African American Museum, City Year, FIRST Robotics, Girl Scouts of the USA, Operation HOPE, Inc., Run with US, Sound Body Sound Mind, St. Johns Well Child & Family Center, Teach for America, Youth Orchestra Los Angeles, and YWCA.